7 awesome Lightroom tricks you need to know

 Set as rejected

-The first of my 7 awesome Lightroom tricks you need to know is the set as rejected option.
+The first of my 7 awesome Lightroom tricks you need to know is the set as a rejected option.
 Being organized has become a key element in my photography life.
-I shoot a lot of frames and if I wouldn’t constantly deleting stuff I would end up with a graveyard of images, my disks would turn nuts and I most likely wouldn’t find images no more that I like.
+I shoot a lot of frames and if I wouldn’t constantly delete stuff I would end up with a graveyard of images, my disks would turn nuts and I most likely wouldn’t find images anymore that I like.

 - X to set as rejected

 - CMD + backspace (<-) to delete the rejected images

 Quick collections are something I for a long time ignored.
 However, nowadays I see the importance of this great feature.
 I use it for newly imported images I later would like to use for Instagram, when I do presentations, or in many other circumstances.

 - B to add an image to the quick collection

 - B to remove an added image from the quick collection